What You Need To Know About Camping at Two Jack Lake

 While summers in the Canadian Rockies are usually fairly dry, the occasional drizzle or cold snap can make overnighting in the outdoors a bit more challenging.
 Preparing for all conditions is always the best defense against changeable mountain conditions.
 Here are some tips to weather inclement conditions and keep your Two Jack Lake campsite cozy:

-• Make sure to secure the rain fly when pitching the tent to protect your gear from the elements.
-Keep footwear in the vestibule so the interior of the tent stays clean.
+- Secure the rain fly when pitching the tent to protect your gear from the elements.
+Keep footwear in the vestibule to keep the interior of the tent clean.

 Unfortunately, wildfire smoke is becoming a regular feature of western summers.
 The frequency and severity is difficult to predict in advance and conditions can change from day to day – we recommend checking firesmoke.ca for information.
 If you do get caught camping on smokey days, limit physical activity and seek relief indoors as needed.